 The Directive establishes a mandatory exception to copyright and related rights and the Regulation permits the cross-border exchange of copies made under that exception between the EU and third countries that are party to the Treaty.

-The legislative proposals for a regulation and directive on copyright in the Digital Single Market are currently being discussed by the European Parliament and the Council.
+The legislative proposals for a regulation and directive on copyright in the Digital Single Market were agreed with a political deal by the European Commission, the European Parliament and the Council.
+The next steps for the agreed texts will be their formal confirmation by the Council and the Parliament.
 The proposals for the implementation of the Marrakesh Treaty in EU law have already been adopted by the European Parliament and the Council and were published in the Official Journal of the EU on 20 September 2017.

 Frequently Asked Questions